npsaltakis/content-search-ai/docs/EVALUATION_RESULTS.md

 - only the Text -> PDF modality was experimentally checked in this pass
 - relevance was judged with a filename/topic proxy rather than full page-level annotation
 - image and audio threshold validation still require broader manual judgment sets
-- top-5 relevance remained largely stable across tested thresholds, so threshold tuning alone is not enough to solve deeper semantic mismatches for some queries
+- relevance at evaluation cutoff `K=5` remained largely stable across tested thresholds, so threshold tuning alone is not enough to solve deeper semantic mismatches for some queries

 ---